 The axiomatic semantics of Thielecke, reported in Section 2.3, allows us to prove a wide number of equalities.
 However, none of those axioms deal with divergent terms.
+This means the axiomatic semantics does not provide any instrument to prove equality between divergent terms.
+On the other hand, the coinductive nature of bisimulation proof methods is particularly suited for dealing with divergent terms.
+So, as a workbench for both our bisimulation theory and up to context proof technique, we prove a few algebraic properties on divergent terms.

 We start describing how the divergence of CPS-terms is preserved by the operators of the calculus.